UNDERSTANDING NASAL AIRWAY OBSTRUCTION

 What is Nasal Airway Obstruction (NAO)?

-While NAO isn’t life-threatening, it can greatly reduce your quality of life.
-Many rely on over-the-counter nasal strips or sprays for temporary relief, but these don’t address the root cause.
-NAO can significantly affect sleep quality and be a contributing factor to other sleep disorders.2 For athletes, nasal obstruction can hinder their performance and limit their potential.
+While not life-threatening, NAO can significantly impact quality of life.
+Many people rely on over-the-counter nasal strips or sprays for temporary relief, but these solutions do not address the underlying cause.
+NAO is also associated with poor sleep quality and may contribute to other sleep disorders.² For athletes, nasal obstruction can impair performance and limit overall potential

 Symptoms of NAO

-Does it regularly feel like you can’t breathe clearly through your nose?
-These common symptoms might be signs of nasal airway obstruction:
+Do you often feel like you can’t breathe clearly through your nose?
+These common symptoms may be signs of nasal airway obstruction:

 Try the Cottle Maneuver or take this brief questionnaire to assess your symptoms.